-One of the most important structures in Hanna's Town was Hanna's Tavern.
-It was a bustling place where people and ideas came together during the height of Hanna's Town in the 18th century.
-The tavern consists of a main public gathering room, a bar and grill, a private guest room, a travelers bedroom, and the Hanna family bedroom.
-A quarterly court was held at Hanna's Tavern and it was the location where the Hanna's Town Resolves were signed, a precursor to the Declaration of Independence.
-Hanna's Town was a reliable way station for people when traveling the Forbes Road.
+Hanna’s Tavern was one of the most important structures in Hanna’s Town.
+It served as a reliable waystation for those traveling down Forbes Road and it was a bustling place where locals came together during the height of the 18th-century.
+The tavern consists of a main public gathering room, a bar and grill, a private guest room, a travelers' bedroom, and the Hanna family bedroom.
+The private room would have been reserved for important quests or those who could afford the space while most travelers would be placed 5 to a bed in the shared bedroom.
+Hanna’s Tavern was also home to quarterly court sessions and was the location of the signing of the Hanna’s Town Resolves, a precursor to the Declaration of Independence.

 Hanna’s Tavern sign

 Outside of Hanna’s Tavern